 “I currently work for a survivor-led mental health organisation and the compassionate, accepting way I have been treated has nurtured me over the last 10 years and I am now a senior member of the team.
 I recommend empathy, acceptance as the best ways to greet a new worker with a visible difference.
 If they then choose to share their story, then you know you’ve built trust and shown respect.”

 It’s great to see that Theresa has been able to find a truly inclusive place to work and there are some great businesses out there that provide equal opportunities to all members of staff—irrespective of appearance.
 One question that we often get from employers is: “People with disfigurements just don’t seem to apply for our roles.
 What should we be doing to attract them?”

 You can make it clear in your equality statement that you go above and beyond the ‘protected characteristics’ specified in the legislation to ensure fair treatment of all candidates.
 Do not mention appearance in the job description or make stipulations like ‘must be well presented’.

 You can also make sure your website, company brochures, advertising and recruitment packs and other external and internal communications feature images of employees who have scars, marks or conditions

-You can also provide ‘disfigurement confidence’ training to ensure that all managers staff informed, empowered and confident in dealing with applicants and colleagues who have or acquire a disfigurement, so that they don’t get overlooked for promotion and are not treated differently or unfairly at work.
+You can also provide “disfigurement confidence” training to ensure that all managers staff informed, empowered and confident in dealing with applicants and colleagues who have or acquire a disfigurement.
+This will help ensure that people with a visible difference don’t get overlooked for promotion and are not treated differently or unfairly at work.